 Now you’re ready to send your book to beta readers or reviewers.
 Please don’t attach the files to an email, they may never get opened (fear of computer viruses) or even arrive (limits on email size).
 Instead, use a tool like Dropbox, Hightail, or Google Drive.

 Finally, don’t miss an opportunity to make more money from your book by selling directly from your own website using one of the tools I mentioned above—Gumroad, Selz, or one of the others.

 Growing your email newsletter?
 Use your book or a section of it, as an “ethical bribe” for people who sign up for your email newsletter.

 In this geeky publishing technology column I am never quite sure if I’m delving into the realms of glazed eyes or if you’re eagerly following my every mouse click.
 Is this the right level of detail?
 Did anything in this post cause you to ask other questions I might answer?
 What will you do with the information I’ve passed on to you here?
 I really appreciate your feedback in the comments below.
 Thank you!

 We love to keep our indie authors happy.
-Join BookWorks network of established and emerging self-published authors and gain exclusive insight to publishing and promoting your book.
+Join BookWorks' network of established and emerging self-published authors and gain exclusive insight into publishing and promoting your book.
 Sign up HERE